hsnaydd/buttono/README.md

 yarn add buttono
 ```

-and Import Buttono as follows (note that the exact path will differ depending on your folder structure):
+and import Buttono as follows (note that the exact path will differ depending on your folder structure):

 ```scss
 @import "node_modules/buttono/buttono";